TheArctesian/coalas/README.md

 You can the mutate the state of the arrays with normal python functionality

 For more info please check the docs folder

+## Contributing

+If anyone would like to contribute take a look at the todo.md for this needed.

+Comments are always necessary, ik I might have overdone the comments but it is a better problem to have then no comments.

+Please write log file in log.md when you are done and follow the format.

 ## Thanks